 The current CIO initiatives provide improved security and connectivity to the university community by keeping personal information and devices better protected and by expanding network coverage on campus.

-Phishing is a cyber attack that uses disguised emails to prompt people to reveal personal information, such as userid, passwords, and credit card information.
-A phishing campaign is underway to train the UND community on what to look for in an email to determine whether it is a phishing attempt or not.
+Phishing is a cyber attack that uses disguised emails to prompt people to reveal personal information, such as user id, passwords, and credit card information.
+Throughout the year, phishing campaigns are created to train the UND community on what to look for in an email and determine whether it is a phishing attempt or not.